Identities for the generalized Fibonacci polynomial: Introduction

 While this paper does not intend to prove new numerical identities, we have concluded with a substantial list of known numerical identities extended to the GFP.
 We also adapt some known identities given for Fibonacci or Lucas polynomials to the GFP.

 Bergum and Hoggatt \cite{bergum:hoggatt} gave a list of more than twenty identities for their definition of generalized Fibonacci polynomials.
-We generalize or adapt some of the identities given by Bergum and Hoggatt \cite{bergum:hoggatt, wu} to our definition of the GFP.
+Koshy \cite{koshypartII} has also a big collection of identities for Fibonacci polynomials and Lucas polynomials.
+We generalize or adapt many of the identities given by either Bergum et al. \cite{bergum:hoggatt}, Wu et al. \cite{wu}, or Koshy \cite{koshypartII} to our definition of the GFP.
 Most of the numerical identities for Fibonacci and Lucas numbers that we extend to GFP can be found in the books, articles or webpages on Fibonacci and Lucas numbers and their applications, \cite{hansen, koshy, melham, morgado, surrey, Vajda}.

 We note that once we have an identity --from literature-- for numerical sequences it is not too complicated to extend this to GFPs.
 However, the numerical identities do not extend automatically to GFPs; they need some adjustments (some of the identities in the paper were balanced using \emph{Mathematica}$^{\text{\textregistered}}$).
 Therefore, the aim of this paper is to give a collection of identities for the GFP.
 In particular, the identities that we give here apply to the following familiar polynomial sequences: Fibonacci polynomials, Lucas polynomials, Pell polynomials, Pell-Lucas polynomials, Fermat polynomials, Fermat-Lucas polynomials, Chebyshev first kind polynomials, Chebyshev second kind polynomials, Jacobsthal polynomials, Jacobsthal-Lucas polynomials, and Morgan-Voyce polynomials.